Shok (film)

-Shok is a Kosovar short drama film written and directed by Oscar nominated director Jamie Donoughue, based on true events during the Kosovo war.
+Shok is a 2015 Kosovar short drama film written and directed by Jamie Donoughue, based on true events during the Kosovo war.
 Shok's distributor is Ouat Media, and the social media campaign is led by Team Albanians.

 It premiered at Aspen Shortsfest winning Best Drama, Audience Special Recognition and the Youth Jury award.
 It has since won a number of other festivals including Hollyshorts Film Festival and DC Shorts Film Festival.

-The movie was nominated for the Academy Award for Best Live Action Short Film at the 88th Academy Awards.
-Shok's distributor is Ouat Media, and the social media campaign is led by Team Albanians.
+It was nominated for Best Live Action Short Film at the 88th Academy Awards, though it lost out to Stutterer.

 Plot

 The film starts by scenes in present-day Kosovo, in which the adult Petrit (Kushtrim Sheremeti) finds an old bicycle like Oki's in the middle of the road.

 The story shifts back during the 1990s war in Kosovo and centers on two young boys, Petrit (Lum Veseli) and Oki (Andi Bajgora).
 At the start of the film, the two ride on Oki's new bicycle to see a group of Serbian soldiers, to whom Petrit gives several slips of paper for rolling cigarettes.
 The soldiers' leader, Dragan (Eshref Durmishi), pays Petrit for the papers, and Petrit splits the money with Oki.
 Oki stays the night with Petrit's family, and Petrit asks him about making another delivery the following day.
 Oki is at first reluctant, thinking the soldiers cannot be trusted; but Petrit assures him he is safe, showing him a pistol he keeps hidden away.
 He also says he will soon be able to buy his own bicycle with the money he is earning, and Oki agrees to help him again.

 The boys arrive at the soldiers' hideout, first a soldier (Fisnik Ademi) asks them for what are they here and Petrit says to see Dragan, where Petrit brings Dragan more paper slips; but as they leave, one of the other soldiers demands Oki's bicycle, intending to give it to his nephew.
 At Petrit's insistence, Oki complies; but he later berates Petrit for cooperating with the soldiers, calling him a traitor.
 Oki does not speak to Petrit for several days, despite the latter's apologies, until a bus they are on is stopped by the soldiers.
 The boys and several others are removed from the bus and searched; and when a soldier finds Albanian schoolbooks in Oki's backpack, Petrit claims they are his.
 In response, Dragan hits Petrit in the stomach with the butt of his rifle.